Unlikely intersections with CM abelian varieties in a family and explicit bounds for canonical heights under endomorphisms: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Fabrizio Barroero for his invaluable guidance, insightful suggestions, and for proposing this problem.

+We thank Eric Gaudron for explaining the proof of Lemma \ref{lemma:small_Ros_nm}, and Fabien Pazuki for pointing out a result of \cite{Paz12} that allows one to make certain constants explicit.

-We also thank Gabriel Dill, Davide Lombardo and Francesco Veneziano for their careful corrections and suggestions, which greatly improved the exposition, and Laura Capuano, Amos Turchet, Valerio Talamanca, Francesco Tropeano, Guido Lido, Roberto Vacca, Nelson Alvarado and Nicola Ottolini for many stimulating discussions and helpful comments, especially regarding the material in Section \ref{sec_can_bounds}.
+We also thank Gabriel Dill, Davide Lombardo, and Francesco Veneziano for their careful corrections and suggestions, which significantly improved the exposition.

+Finally, we are indebted to Laura Capuano, Amos Turchet, Valerio Talamanca, Francesco Tropeano, Guido Lido, Roberto Vacca, Nelson Alvarado, and Nicola Ottolini for many stimulating discussions and helpful comments, especially regarding the material in Section \ref{sec_can_bounds}.

 The author was supported by the PRIN 2022 project \emph{2022HPSNCR: Semiabelian varieties, Galois representations and related Diophantine problems}, the \emph{National Group for Algebraic and Geometric Structures, and their Applications} (GNSAGA INdAM) and by the French National Research Agency (ANR) under the \emph{ANR-23-CE40-0006 GAEC project}.
+This work has been produced as part of the author's Ph.D. thesis.